elugens/hello-javascript/docs/browser-related-questions/browser-document/dom-tree.md

 ---

-### What is a HTML tag considered in the Document Object Model?
+### What is an HTML tag considered in the Document Object Model?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> According to the Document Object Model (DOM), every HTML tag is an object.
-Nested tags are “children” of the enclosing one.
-The text inside a tag is an object as well.
-All these objects are accessible using JavaScript, and we can use them to modify the page.
-For example, document.body is the object representing the &#8249;body&#8250; tag.
+  <div><strong>Interview Response:</strong> Every HTML tag is an object, according to the Document Object Model (DOM).
+Nested tags are "children" of the one that contains them, and the text included within a tag is also an object.
+These objects are available via JavaScript and may be used to alter the page.
+Document.body, for example, is the object that represents the &#8249;body&#8250; tag.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />